siddhantparadox/commandrex-cli/README.md

 - **Command Explanations**: Get detailed explanations of what commands do and how they work
 - **Safety Analysis**: Automatic detection of potentially dangerous commands with warnings
 - **Cross-Platform Support**: Works on Windows, macOS, and Linux
-- **Interactive Mode**: Real-time command translation and execution
+- **Interactive Mode**: Real-time command translation and execution with ASCII art welcome screen
 - **Educational Breakdowns**: Learn terminal commands through component-by-component explanations
 - **Secure API Key Management**: Your OpenAI API key is stored securely in your system's keyring